Shenn2948/NET.Basics.Q3.Homeworks/Module1.NETFundamentals/README.md

 >
 > In addition, one of the important new features is support for ARM64 that will allow .NET 5 applications to run natively on Windows and ARM hardware (such as new Apple M1 ARM-based processors).
 This means that is has the widest OS support of any .NET version before.

-5. Which technologies are supported by the .NET framework?
+5. **Which technologies are supported by the .NET framework?**

+> .NET Framework is a technology that supports building and running Windows apps and web services.
+> You can use .NET Framework to develop the following types of apps and services:
+> - Console apps
+> - Windows GUI apps (Windows Forms).
+> - Windows Presentation Foundation (WPF) apps.
+> - ASP.NET apps.
+> - Windows services.
+> - Service-oriented apps using Windows Communication Foundation (WCF).
+> - Workflow-enabled apps using Windows Workflow Foundation (WF).

-2. Does cross-platform development is possible in .NET?
-What about cross-platform UI?
+6. **Is cross-platform development possible in .NET?
+What about cross-platform UI?**

+> Yes, it is, with .NET 5+ (and .NET Core).
+Cross-platform UI is also possible - Xamarin, MAUI and MAUI with Blazor Hybrid to build cross-platform desktop and mobile apps.

-3. What does the multitargeting term mean?
+7. **What does the multitargeting term mean?**

+> For example, sometimes you need to access framework-specific APIs from your libraries.
+The best way to call framework-specific APIs is using multi-targeting, which builds your project for many .NET target frameworks rather than for just one.
+>
+> use a project file's TargetFrameworks property when multi-targeting.
+>
+>       <Project Sdk="Microsoft.NET.Sdk">
+>       <PropertyGroup>
+>           <!-- This project will output netstandard2.0 and net461 assemblies -->
+>           <TargetFrameworks>netstandard2.0;net461</TargetFrameworks>
+>       </PropertyGroup>
+>       </Project>
+>
+> CONSIDER targeting .NET implementations in addition to .NET Standard